For a Rounder Face

 Place your highlight slightly higher

-That’s the complete list of makeup tips for round faces.
+That’s the complete list of our tips on makeup for round faces.
 Now, you’re ready to shape, sculpt and carve your complexion whenever you want.
 Whichever technique you use, remember defined features are beautiful but your full cheeks are, too.